Inside vs Outside Sales: The Ultimate Comparative Guide

 One of the most popular choices for sales software.

-It’s easy to see why, since this platform offers solutions for businesses of all sizes and types.
-In addition to automation, Salesforce includes a mobile application and customizable report generating.
+It's easy to see why, since this platform offers solutions for businesses of all sizes and types.
+In addition to automation, Salesforce includes a mobile application and customizable report generation.

-While it does offer a two-week free trial and a $25 price, this package pricing is for teams of 5.
-An excellent choice for new businesses, but costs increase as the team grows.
+While it does offer a 30-day free trial and a $25 price, it's an excellent choice for new businesses, but costs increase as the team grows.

 3. Keap